virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 **The encrypted WAV version will be approximately 500 times larger than the original file for now, i will work on shrinking it.
 Keep in mind this is just a Proof-of-Concept for now.**

+**The .py file in the repository is just meant for open-sourcing it, if you want to run it download the 1.0.0 EXE version. yes, the executable is safe, it's just the python script converted to an exe file.**

 **This is in being Actively Worked on so dont expect it to be Perfectly Smooth.**

 **THIS IS NOT A VIRUS, I converted the python generator script to an executable